 Only cards printed with the standard local language Pokémon TCG card back may be used in Play!
-Pokémon tournaments.
+Pokémon tournaments, and all cards in a deck should have the same card back.
 Cards printed with any other back may not be used in a Play!
 Pokémon tournament, even if sleeved with opaque card sleeves.